kimberlycoy/TourMcTourface/README.md

     $(document).trigger('custom.event');
 ```
 - scrollTo: False or a settings object for https://github.com/flesler/jquery.scrollTo plus a delay property that is the timeout before scrollTo() is applied.
+- margin: The margin around the selector element, default 5.